Online and Distribution-Free Robustness: Regression and Contextual Bandits with Huber Contamination: Technical Overview

-As mentioned in Section~\ref{subsec:related}, a consequence of existing techniques \cite{chinot2020erm} is that M-estimation based on the Huber loss suffices to achieve \emph{$L_1$ error} $\eta\sigma$ in this setting, but as we show in Theorem~\ref{thm:lowerbound}, this approach would fail to achieve low square loss without additional assumptions that we do not make.
-Indeed, as we will now see, achieving low \emph{square loss} in this same setting, which is essential for the reduction in \cite{foster2020beyond}, is far more challenging.
+We start with the offline/fixed-design setting, where we are given an arbitrary fixed set of covariates $x_1,\ldots,x_n \in \mathbb{R}^d$ and for the indices $t$ for which $y_t$ was not corrupted, $y_t = \iprod{w^*,x_t} + \xi_t$ for some independent noise $\xi_t\sim\calD$.
+The exact assumption on the noise is not so important for the argument, since our algorithm is robust to Huber contamination: given an analysis for bounded noise, all the other versions of the results follow more or less by a straightforward truncation argument, treating heavy-tail events as outliers.

-\paragraph{Searching for a structured subset} Similar to existing approaches in the robust statistics literature, our general strategy is to fit a regressor $w$ to a $(1 - O(\eta))n$-sized subset of the data which satisfies certain structural properties that the set of uncorrupted points $S^*\subseteq[n]$ would collectively satisfy and that can be used to \emph{certify} that the regressor we use is close to $w^*$.
+\paragraph{Spectrally Regularized Alternating Minimization.} Similar to existing approaches in the robust statistics literature, our starting point is to formulate an optimization problem that searches for a regressor $w$ and a ``structured'' subset $S\subset[n]$ of size $(1 - O(\eta))n$ over which the clean square loss of $w$ is minimized, i.e.

-Before we describe how the structural property that we use fundamentally differs from the ones exploited in prior works on robust regression, it is instructive to walk through how one might certify that a vector $w$ that we fit to some large ``structured'' subset $S$ of the data is close to $w^*$.